 Although the Orionid radiant doesn’t rise until around 21h UT (10pm BST) and fewer Orionids will be seen before this time, meteors are best seen by looking 30-45 degrees away from the radiant, and you can often still pick up events before the radiant rises.
-The Moon is at last quarter on 21 October and rises on that night about 11 pm BST fairly close to the radiant, but is less of a problem on subsequent nights.
+The Moon is at first quarter on 23 October and will have set well before the radiant rises.

 The motion of the Orionid radiant between Oct 10 and Oct 30 is shown on the chart below – note that the radiant lies closer to Gemini than to the main pattern of Orion.